goravarya/py-struct/README.md

 ## Introduction

-`py-struct` is a yeoman-generator for `Python`-projects using `setuptools`.
+`py-struct` is a yeoman-generator for `Python` projects using `setuptools`.
 Projects created with `py-struct` are ready for publication to `pypi` and `conda`.
 The generator creates a package barebone that support:

 * a standard `setup.py`, `setup.cfg`, `MANIFEST.in`,
 * project automationg `tox`,